nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Exam/01.Astro Adventure/README.md

 •	If the astronaut has enough energy reserves, they can perform an exploration task, thus reducing their energy reserves.
 Print this message:

-    o	"{astronaut name} has successfully explored a new area and now has {energy reserves left} energy!"
+    	"{astronaut name} has successfully explored a new area and now has {energy reserves left} energy!"

+•	If the astronaut does not have enough energy to perform the task, print:

+    	"{astronaut name} does not have enough energy to explore!"

+    "Refuel – {astronaut name} – {amount}"

+	The astronaut refuels their energy reserves.
+If it brings the energy reserves of the astronaut above the maximum value (200), the energy reserves are increased to 200 (the energy reserves can't go over the maximum value).